svenssonjoel/lispBM/README.md

  - LispBM's internals are documented as a series of [blog posts](http://svenssonjoel.github.io).
  - There are [demonstrations on YouTube](https://youtube.com/playlist?list=PLtf_3TaqZoDOQqZcB9Yj-R1zS2DWDZ9q9).

-## Purpose
-1. Have fun.
-2. Learn about lisp.
-3. Learn about microcontrollers.
-4. An interactive REPL for devboards.
-5. ...

 ## Features
 1. heap consisting of cons-cells with mark and sweep garbage collection.
 2. Built-in functions: cons, car, cdr, eval, list, +, -, >, <, = and more.
 3. Some special forms: Lambdas, closures, lets (letrecs), define and quote.
 4. 28-Bit signed/unsigned integers and boxed 32-Bit Float, 32-Bit signed/unsigned values.
 5. Arrays (in progress), string is an array.
-6. Compiles for, and runs on linux-x86.
-7. Compiles for, and runs on Zynq 7000.
-8. Compiles for, and runs on STM32f4.
-9. Compiles for, and runs on NRF52840.
-10. Compiles for, and runs on ESP32 (ARM - WROOM).
-11. Compiles for, and runs on ESP32C3 (RISC-V).
-12. Compiles for, and runs on Raspberry PI (Tested on 32bit Raspbian OS)
-13. Quasiquotation.
+6. Quasiquotation.
-14. Concurrency.
+7. Concurrency.
-15. Message-passing.
+8. Message-passing.
-16. Pattern-matching.
+9. Pattern-matching.

 ## Vague or continuosly ongoing todos
 1. Doxygen?
 2. Tutorials?
 3. Be much more stringent on checking of error conditions etc.
-4. More built in arithmetic.
-5. More built in comparisons.
-6. Make uniform how to return success or failure.
+4. Make uniform how to return success or failure.
 It is sometimes bool and sometimes int right now.

----

 ## Compile a 64bit binary for linux